beingzy/end_to_end_ml_keras/README.md

-## Recognize Hand-written Digit Images with 2D Convolutional NeuralNets
+## Introduction

-### Introduction
+In this project, we will create a number of examples to illustrate how to train neural nets of various architecture and how to serve trained model via RESTful to support real-time application.

-In this project, we will develop service empowered by 2D CNN to recognize numbers on handwritten images.
+### Examples:
 ### Serve RestNet50
    * serve RestNet50 with RESTful API:
    ```bash